NoamZeise/pages/_posts/2023-12-16-Meditative-Marble.md

 ## In N-Dimensions

 Try to keep the 2D example in mind and consider what this means in 3D as we go over simplex noise with an arbitrary number of dimensions.
 We take our space and partition it into a grid (honeycomb) of hypercubes (n-dimensional squares) with integer vertices.
 We take n reals as input `(x1, x2, ..., xn)` and work out which hypercube it lies in.
 A simplex is an n-dimensional triangle, and we can partition a hypercube into distinct simplices ([more details](https://en.wikipedia.org/wiki/Schl%C3%A4fli_orthoscheme)).
 We want to get the simplex that our input lies in, say our input is in hypercube with smallest coordinate `(i1, i2, i3, ..., in)`.
 We consider a hypercube at the origin with vertex `v1 = (0, 0, ..., 0)`.
 We sort our input by size, for example `[x3, x2, xn, ..., x1]`, then we can get the vertices of the simplex by taking the next smallest of our inputs and adding 1 to the coordinate it corresponds to.
-Our input ordering  would give `v2 = (0, 0, 1, ..., 0)`, `v3 = (0, 1, 1, ..., 0)`, `v4 = (0, 1, 1, ..., 1)`, and so on until we get the last one will all 1s, `vn+1 = (1, 1, 1, ..., 1)`.
+Our input ordering would give `v2 = (0, 0, 1, ..., 0)` (as x3 was the smallest coord), `v3 = (0, 1, 1, ..., 0)` (x2 next smallest), `v4 = (0, 1, 1, ..., 1)` (xn next smallest), and so on until we get the last one which must be all 1s, `vn+1 = (1, 1, 1, ..., 1)`.
 These vertices are then guarenteed to be for the simplex our point lies in within the hypercube.
 Finally for each simplex vertex we calculate the vector from the vertex to our input, for example for v3 we get `d3 = <x1 - i1 + 0, x2 - i2 + 1, x3 - i3 + 1, ..., xn - in + 0>`.
 We then take some randomness function (ie `f`) and input this vector `o3 = f(d3)`.
 The final result is given by `out = o1 + o2 + o3 + .. + on`

 # Collisions with Surface Functions